isXinLiu/Awesome-MLLM-Safety/README.md

-# MLLM-Safety-Collection
+# Awesome-MLLM-Safety
-A collection of papers related to safety of Multimodal Large Language Models (MLLMs).
+A **continual** collection of papers related to safety of Multimodal Large Language Models (MLLMs).

 > If you find some important work missed, it would be super helpful to let me know (`isXinLiu@gmail.com`).
 Thanks!